DroidsOnRoids/android-style-guide/README.md

 	Good convention for naming Android resource files.

-The one rule you should follow is to be consistent within a project.
+The only rule you should go by is to **be consistent within a project**.

 ## Specific topics